 To start the process, cut off a section of an existing potato and place it in a warm and dry location with indirect sunlight until the chits begin to sprout.

 Then, carefully place them in the ground and wait for your sweet potatoes to grow!
-With this method, you can start growing more sweet potatoes without having to buy new slips or tubers each time.
+This method allows you to grow more sweet potatoes without buying new slips or tubers each time.

-When you are ready to harvest from your vegetable garden and they are at their peak, be sure to delicately harvest sweet potatoes from the ground in order to avoid bruising their skin.
+When you are ready to harvest from your vegetable garden, and they are at their peak, be sure to delicately harvest sweet potatoes from the ground to avoid bruising their skin.

 The best time to pick sweet potatoes is before the first fall frost of autumn.
 Look for yellowing leaves and vines, as this indicates that production has begun diminishing.

 Harvesting soil method, reduce your watering schedule and let the soil dry out a bit, do this for around two weeks.
-This will help protect the tubers from rotting when taking them out of the ground.
+This will help protect the tubers from rotting when removing them from the ground.

-For best results, how many sweet potatoes end up being keepers, pick a dry and sunny day so that they can air-dry before storing them away, as this will help avoid rot.
+For best results, how many sweet potatoes are keepers, pick a dry and sunny day so that they can air-dry before storing them away, as this will help avoid rot.

 Cure Sweet Potatoes

-In order to bring out the best flavor and texture, it is essential to cure sweet potatoes properly.
+To bring out the best flavor and texture, it is important to cure sweet potatoes properly.
 Moreover, curing these vegetables helps improve their nutritional value as well!
 Here are a few easy steps for the effective curing of sweet potatoes:

 Storing Sweet Potatoes